lacerbi/psybayes/README.md

 ### Notes

 This is a fairly bare implementation of Bayesian adaptive stimulus placement.
-For a comprehensive array of adaptive procedures you could look at the [Palamedes](http://www.palamedestoolbox.org/) toolbox by Nicolaas Prins and Frederick Kingdom, which has some pretty neat [demos](http://www.palamedestoolbox.org/pal_ampm_demo.html).
+For an array of adaptive procedures you could look at the [Palamedes](http://www.palamedestoolbox.org/) toolbox by Nicolaas Prins and Frederick Kingdom, which has some pretty neat [demo](http://www.palamedestoolbox.org/pal_ampm_demo.html).

 ### Reference